fledge-iot/fledge-south-playback/docs/index.rst

 Picking Columns
 ---------------

 The *Cherry pick column with same/new name* entry is a JSON document with a set of key/value pairs.
-The key is the nae of the column in the file and the value is the name which should appear in the final asset.
+The key is the name of the column in the file and the value is the name which should appear in the final asset.
 To illustrate this let's assume we have a CSV file as follows

 .. code-block:: console

-   X, Y, Z, Amps, Volts
+   X,Y,Z,Amps,Volts
-   1.3, 0.1, 0.3, 2.1, 240
+   1.3,0.1,0.3,2.1,240
-   1.2, 0.3, 0.2, 2.2, 235
+   1.2,0.3,0.2,2.2,235
    ....

 We want to create an asset that has the *X* and *Y* values, *Amps* and *Volts* but we want to name them *X*, *Y*, *Current*, *Voltage*.
 We can do this by creating a JSON document that maps the columns.